vsavkin/large-monorepo/README.md

 The repo has Nx, Turbo, and Lage enabled.
 They don't affect each other.
 You can remove one without affecting the other one.

-## Benchmark & Results (May 1)
+## Benchmark & Results (February 12th, 2025)

 `npm run benchmark` runs the benchmark.
-The following numbers produced by an M1Max MBP on macOS 13 (Ventura).
+The following numbers produced by an M2Max MBP on macOS 14 (Sonoma).
 On a Windows machine all the tools will get slower, and the delta between Nx and Turbo/Lage will get bigger.

 - **average lage time is: 1258.6**
 - **average turbo time is: 1432.4**